JuheonChu/DickinsonFYSAssignment/README.md

 - Undertake comparative analysis of the assignment qualities performed by those alternative optimization approaches.

 ## Approaches
 We performed a comparative analysis of assignment quality using the following optimization approaches.
 Each is aimed for a distinct purpose.
+[This documentation](https://www.gurobi.com/documentation/10.0/refman/working_with_multiple_obje.html) outlines the detailed explanation of those approaches including the exemplary implementations in GurobiPy.
 1. Blended Optimization Model
 2. Hierarchical Optimization Model
 3. Combining Blended and Hierarchical Objectives